kthy/wren/README.md

 1. Commit the code to be released as a new version and verify that the CI build completed without errors.
-1. Commit a new text file in `./release-notes/` named after the new version's number, e.g. `./release-notes/v1.2.3.txt`.
+1. Commit a new Markdown file in `./release-notes/` named after the new version's number, e.g. `./release-notes/v1.2.3.md`.
 The text in this file will be displayed as release notes on Github.
 1. Tag the latest commit with the new version name, e.g. `v1.2.3`, and push to remote.

 ---